davidkimai/Symbolic-Residue/README.md

 <div align="center">

-# On the Symbolic Residue of Large Language Models
+# On the Symbolic Residue of Large Language Models:
 # Diagnosing and Modeling Biological Failure Traces in Local Replacement Models

 ## **─ What If Interpretation Itself is Biased By Internal Salience and Conflict Resolution? ─**